With the pandemic still in full swing, most Americans choose to stay relatively close to home when traveling.

 About an hour and a half northwest of Portland is the quaint little town of Cannon Beach, known as one of the northwest’s top art towns.

-Cannon Beach is known for its beautiful beaches, rock formations, and impressive viewpoints of the coastline.
+Cannon Beach is known for its beautiful beaches, rock formations, amazing hikes, and impressive viewpoints of the coastline.
 At low tide, you’ll find colorful sea stars decorating the rocks along the shoreline, and you’ll be able to walk out to Cannon Beach’s most famous landmark: Haystack Rock.

 You might also see herds of elk grazing the meadows and puffins nesting on the rocks.